GfellerLab/MixTCRviz/README.txt

 ############

 MixTCRviz is a tool to visualize important properties of a set of TCRs (e.g., epitope-specific TCRs).
-It focuses on V usage, J usage, CDR3 length distribution and CDR3 motif of the most frequent CDR3 length, for both alpha and beta chain.
+It focuses on V usage, J usage, CDR3 length distribution and CDR3 motifs, for both alpha and beta chain.

 By default, properties of the input TCRs are compared to those of a "baseline" TCR repertoire (mouse or human).
 Alternatively, users can choose to compare with another set of TCRs ("reference").

 ############
 INSTALLATION
 ############

 - Download and open MixTCRviz.zip
-- In MixTCRpred.R, provide the path to MixTCRviz: MixTCRviz.path <- "PATH_TO_MixTCRviz"
+- In MixTCRviz.R, provide the path to MixTCRviz: MixTCRviz.path <- "PATH_TO_MixTCRviz"

 Testing the INSTALLATION: